jarun/buku/README.md

 `buku` is a powerful bookmark manager written in Python3 and SQLite3.
 When I started writing it, I couldn't find a flexible cmdline solution with a private, portable, merge-able database along with seamless GUI integration.
 Hence, `Buku` (after my son's nickname, meaning *close to the heart* in my language).

-`buku` fetches the title of a bookmarked url and stores it along with any user-provided comments and tags.
+`buku` fetches the title, tags and description of a bookmarked url from the web and stores it.
 You can use your favourite editor to compose and update bookmarks.
 With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly.
 Multiple search results can be opened in the browser at once. `buku` can look up the latest snapshot of a broken link on the Wayback Machine.
 There's an Easter egg to revisit random forgotten bookmarks too! *Buku* is too busy to track you - no hidden history, obsolete records, usage analytics or homing.
 For more details, please refer to the wiki page on [operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).

 [bukuserver](https://github.com/jarun/Buku/tree/master/bukuserver) exposes a browsable frontend on a local webhost server.